Our compilation of the latest social media statistics of consumer adoption and usage

 We also want to highlight the great summary of social media and mobile stats from WeAreSocial Singapore, which is mainly extracted from GWI who they partner with.

-For statistics on the social network usage and growth we recommend Global Web Index (GWI) as one of the most reliable research sources of social media statistics to compare consumer use and engagement across different social networks.
+For statistics on the social network usage and growth, we recommend Global Web Index (GWI) as one of the most reliable research sources of social media statistics to compare consumer use and engagement across different social networks.
 Research is conducted in quarterly waves, each of which has a global sample size of more than 40,000 internet users.
 Many other social media research programmes are no longer active.
-Although Global WebIndex are a paid subscription service, their blog provides useful insights on digital consumer behaviour and the Global Web Index Slideshare gives the latest top-level summaries which we share later in this compilation.
+Although Global WebIndex is a paid subscription service, their blog provides useful insights on digital consumer behaviour and the Global Web Index Slideshare gives the latest top-level summaries which we share later in this compilation.

 Each year, We Are Social update their massive global compendium of stats which gives some great insights into the world of social media.
 It's a great download for presentations.
 It's particularly interesting how far some countries are diverging in terms of social media use, and surprising that Western Countries are actually lagging a fair way behind in adoption rates.